Skip to main content

 GPT-5 MiniOpenAICache detection

-Bedrock Sonnet 4.5 (Thinking)AWS BedrockFallback when primary fails
+Bedrock Sonnet 4.5 (Thinking)AWS BedrockFallback 2 when primary and Fallback 1 fail

 Per-Action Model Overrides